ChildDevLab/HBCD-EEG-data-release-notes/README.md

 Installing R on MacOS X:
 Installing R on MacOS X is very similar to installing R on Window OS.
 The difference is the file format that you have to download.
 The procedure is as follows:

-*add note about version based on how old the mac is*

 1. Go to the CRAN website (https://cran.r-project.org/).
 2. Click on "Download R for macOS".
 3. Download the latest version of the R GUI under (.pkg file) under "Latest release".
-You can download much older versions by following the "old directory" or "CRAN archive" links. *NOTE* If you have Mac OS 12 or earlier, you will need to download "For older Intel Macs:"
+You can download much older versions by following the "old directory" or "CRAN archive" links.
+NOTE: if you have a mac that is operating on MacOS 12 or earlier, select the "For older Intel Macs" executable.
 4. From your downloads folder, run the .pkg file, and follow the installation instructions.